Combat of Rosslau

 The Combat of Rosslau was fought in the War of the Sixth Coalition on 29 September 1813, near Rosslau, Germany.
 Michel Ney attacked the Swedish bridgehead at the Elbe, to stop the Army of the North from crossing the river.
 The Swedish commander Johan August Sandels counterattacked and chased the French for 5 km before being forced to retire himself.
-About 350 Swedes were dead and wounded while the French had at least 1,500, according to Swedish sources.
+About 350 Swedes were dead and wounded while the French had 600 losses.
 The battle had no strategic effects, but it was one of very few times in the war that a Swedish force was fully committed in battle.

 Background

 A French force under Michel Ney had received orders from Napoleon I to attack the Swedish bridgehead over the Elbe river, at Rosslau, to stop the Army of the North (under the Swedish Crown Prince Charles John) from reaching Leipzig.
 After having fought a couple of skirmishes for control over Dessau, Ney marched his troops of about 7,000–8,000 men towards the Swedish left flank.
 The Swedes had around 4,000–4,500 men in the vicinity, led by Johan August Sandels; consisting of the Skaraborg (3 battalions), Älvsborg (3 battalions) and Västgöta (2 battalions) infantry regiments, along with one battalion of the Värmland jägers.
 Ney attacked on 29 September and ordered a vanguard of three battalions forward, in an attempt to quickly capture the Swedish bridgehead at Roßlau.